Skip to main content

 Before starting the EST enrollment process, you need to set up your device with the necessary environment variables and files.

 1. Set the EST_PASS variable.
-Replace <est_passcode> with the actual passcode you obtained from IoT Trust Manager.
+Replace <est_passcode> with the actual passcode you obtained from the Device Trust Manager.

 export EST_PASS="<est_passcode>"